 In Fiscal Year 2019, Karen Beyer retired as the CEO from Ecker Center after nearly 20 years of service.
 Her wisdom and guidance played an important role in the accomplishments of the agency.
 Karen’s leadership during financially turbulent times allowed Ecker to provide continuum of care when other agencies had no choice but to close their doors.
 Under her direction, the agency launched new programs and services, and the agency achieved accreditation of The Joint Commission.
 Her dedication and professional accomplishments are commendable.

 Approximately 300 supporters attended our events, including our November Fest & Folly, our Spring Wishes for Wellness Brunch, and our Ecker Client Art Show.

 The Ecker Center achieved a number of key strategic and operational targets during Fiscal Year 2019.
 We began to increase many of the service hours for therapy at all three locations, including at our satellite offices in Streamwood and St. Charles.
 We developed a telepsychiatry program to increase access of care for our clients.
 Ecker began providing counselors for the City of Elgin Police Department’s Collaborative Crisis Services Unit.
 Also, the agency secured funding to employ an Outreach and Engagement Case Manager for the area's adult homeless population.

-Our staff and clients deeply appreciate the financial support we have received in Fiscal Year 2018 which made it possible to provide beneficial mental health services to thousands of people in our community.
+We continue the process of merging with Renz Addiction Counseling Center to become a full-service behavioral health care provider and achieve the advantages of economies of scale.
+Our staff and clients appreciate the support we have received in Fiscal Year 2019, which made it possible to provide essential mental health services to thousands of people in our community.